OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

 Do the following:

-1. Select the element in the element tree where you want to add or edit JavaScript code (must be a Module, a Web Screen, or a Web Block).
+1. In Service Studio, select the element in the element tree where you want to add or edit JavaScript code (must be a Module, a Web Screen, or a Web Block).

 1. In the properties pane, click **...** (ellipsis) on the **JavaScript** property to open the JavaScript editor.